Houston Rockets vs Chicago Bulls Prediction & Match Preview - December 11th, 2020 | NBA Preseason 2020-21

 Chicago Bulls Predicted Lineup

-G Coby White, G Zach LaVine, F Otto Porter Jr., F Patrick Williams, C Wendell Carter Jr.
+G Coby White, G Zach LaVine, F Otto Porter Jr., F Lauri Markkanen, C Wendell Carter Jr.

 Houston Rockets vs Chicago Bulls - Match Prediction